Version 10 of the guidance supersedes previous versions. The key changes are:

 - a loss of taste or smell

-- please do not visit if you have any transmissible infections/illnesses e.g. flu, norovirus or symptoms such as coughing or sneezing, or diarrhoea and vomiting.
+- Please do not visit if you have any transmissible infections/illnesses e.g. flu, norovirus or symptoms such as coughing or sneezing, or diarrhoea and vomiting.

 During your visit

-- as part of keeping people in the care home safe you will be asked to be tested for COVID-19 (called a lateral flow test) if you are visiting indoors.
+- As part of keeping people in the care home safe you will be asked to be tested for COVID-19 (called a lateral flow test) if you are visiting indoors.
 This is an extra way to reduce the risk of COVID-19 spread as it checks whether someone is infectious at the time of the test.
-The test takes time (approximately 30 minutes) to be processed, and you will be asked to wait outside the care home while the results comes back
+The test takes time (approximately 30 minutes) to be processed, and you will be asked to wait outside the care home while the results comes back.

 - where the visit will take place.
 This might be outdoors or in a 'pod' so please make sure you wear appropriate clothing